insideclojure/insideclojure.github.io/_posts/2015-01-02-sequences.md

 Clojure is implemented in both Java and Clojure.
 Many of the most important sequence interfaces and implementations are implemented in Java:

 - `clojure.lang.ISeq` - the sequence abstraction interface
-- `clojure.lang.ASeq` - an abstract sequence implementation for easier implementations
+- `clojure.lang.ASeq` - an abstract sequence for easier sequence implementation
 - `clojure.lang.LazySeq` - lazy sequence implementation
 - `clojure.lang.Seqable` - seqable marker
 - `clojure.lang.Sequential` - a collection trait indicating whether a collection is sequential (an ordered series of values).
 Lists, vectors, and effectively all seqs are sequential.

-The Clojure list implementation (`clojure.lang.PersistentList`) is a list data structure and thus is both a concrete data structure and implements the ISeq abstraction directly.
+The Clojure list implementation (`clojure.lang.PersistentList`) is a list data structure and thus is both a concrete data structure and also implements the ISeq abstraction directly.
 All of the other collections are Seqable, but not ISeq.

 ## Predicates and functions

-Some important other sequence predicates:
+Some other important sequence predicates:

 - `seq?` - checks whether an instance implements ISeq
 - `sequential?` - checks whether an instance implements Sequential

-There are no `seqable?` or `sequence?` predicates.
+There is no `seqable?` predicate, although that might be useful to add (would just check instanceof Seqable).

 ## Reference